15 Facts About Quantum Leap On Its 30th Anniversary

 For five seasons between 1989 and 1993, physicist Dr. Sam Beckett “leaped” from person to person to right epic wrongs and change the course of world history in Quantum Leap.
 Scott Bakula starred as Beckett, and in each episode he ended up inside a different person, ranging from a pregnant woman to Lee Harvey Oswald.
 Beckett’s snarky hologram sidekick, Al (Dean Stockwell), helped the doctor navigate the historical sequences.
 The show highlighted social issues and occasionally aired divisive episodes.

 Though it wasn’t a ratings juggernaut, for two summers in a row NBC aired episodes five nights a week to get more people watching.
 As a result, the show gained a cult status, and fans—who called themselves Leapers—held conventions throughout the years and even funded Stockwell’s star on the Hollywood Walk of Fame Star.
 In 1993, the show met its demise when NBC abruptly canceled it.
-Here are 16 facts about the groundbreaking series.
+Here are some facts about the series, on the 30th anniversary of its debut.

 Show creator Donald P. Bellisario explained the provenance of the show’s title to Emmy TV Legends.
 “I was reading a book called Coming of Age in the Milky Way and it took man from when he looked up at stars and all the way to quantum physics, and it gave the history of everything.
 And the quantum leap is a physical thing that happens that you can’t explain.
 That was it.
 I never explained who was leaping Sam—was it God, fate?"